IainKnox/tetris-javascript/README.md

 Testing 1.0
 Throughout this project I have done regular testing.
 And have reloaded and refreshed the pages multiple times after each addition and modification.
-Various bugs were found in terms of images not diplaying correctly, positioning, buttons and links not working.
+Various bugs were found in terms of images not displaying correctly, positioning, buttons and links not working.
 Mostly through revision of the HTML and CSS course work and some external googling I was able to squash most bugs I encountered.

 My first round of testing was functionality testing in which I performed the following actions.